MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 If your client did not connect to the testnet:

 * Check your internet connection.
 * Ensure that you are using the latest version of the client.
-Pull the latest Libra Core and rerun the client:
+Pull the latest MAPL Core and rerun the client:
     * `./scripts/cli/start_cli_testnet.sh`